 Transported to various places that might seem an appropriate or familiar setting, the balls are put into action–rolled and lobbed, tossed and gathered–their use and uselessness revealed.
 These paint balls also appear in the gallery, posed around the space and on a custom-made see-saw bench, as if in conversation.
 More than props, these objects made entirely of paint find their place in the gallery, as spectators of their own past adventures into the outdoors.

-Thank you to Jeff den Broeden and Amber Cady for filming, edition and direction.
+Thank you to Jeff den Broeder + Amber Cady for playful and steady filming, editing, + direction.